Franz Brentano (1838-1917)

 a.
 Kinds of Knowledge

-Kant’s attempt to resolve this dilemma is based on the special nature of synthetic judgments a priori.
-Such judgments have empirical content, Kant holds, but we recognize them as true by the understanding alone, independently of sensory experience.
-Metaphysical knowledge thus becomes possible, but it is constrained by the scope of the synthetic judgments a priori.
+Kant’s attempt to resolve this dilemma is based on the special nature of synthetic judgements a priori.
+Such judgements have empirical content, Kant holds, but we recognize them as true by the understanding alone, independently of sensory experience.
+Metaphysical knowledge thus becomes possible, but it is constrained by the scope of the synthetic judgements a priori.
 Brentano rejects this Kantian solution as inconclusive.
-Whatever a synthetic judgment a priori may be, it lacks what Brentano calls “self-evidence.”
+Whatever a synthetic judgement a priori may be, it lacks what Brentano calls “self-evidence.”
 Metaphysics must not be constrained by such “blind prejudices,” Brentano holds.

-Rejecting Kant’s view, Brentano proposes his own classification of judgments based on two distinctions: He divides judgments into those that are made with and without self-evidence, and he distinguishes between judgments that are purely assertive in character and those that make an apodictic claim about what must be the case.
-Crossing these distinctions gives us four categories of judgement and four possible kinds of knowledge:
+Rejecting Kant’s view, Brentano proposes his own classification of judgements based on two distinctions: He divides judgements into those that are made with and without self-evidence, and he distinguishes between judgements that are purely assertive in character and apodictic (necessarily true or necessarily false) judgements.
+Knowledge in the narrow sense can only be found in judgements that are self-evident or that can be deduced from self-evident judgements.
+This does not mean, however, that non-evident judgements have no epistemic value for Brentano.
+To see this, we can replace the assertive/apodictic distinction with a distinction between purely empirical and not purely empirical judgements.
+Crossing this distinction with the evident/not-evident distinction gives us four possible kinds of knowledge:

-To the first category belong judgments of inner perception in which we acknowledge the existence of a current mental phenomenon.
-Such judgments are always made with self-evidence, according to Brentano.
+To the first category belong judgements of inner perception in which we acknowledge the existence of a current mental phenomenon.
+Such judgements are always made with self-evidence, according to Brentano.
 For instance, you immediately recognize the truth of “I am presently thinking about Socrates” when you do have such thoughts and therefore cannot reasonably doubt their existence.

-Category 2 contains the non-self-evident empirical judgments, including all empirical hypotheses.
-These judgments differ in the degree of their confirmation, which is expressed in probability judgments.
+Category 2 contains the non-self-evident empirical judgements, including all empirical hypotheses.
+These judgements differ in the degree of their confirmation, which is expressed in probability judgements.
 Although they lack self-evidence, Brentano allows that they may have what he calls “physical certainty.”
 Repeated observation may lead us to the certainty, for instance, that the sun will rise tomorrow.
 It is a judgement with a very high probability.

 b.
 A World of Things